ntovarsolorzano/samba-ez-install/README.md

 HOW TO TEST DOING A LOCALTEST
 smbclient -L localhost
-# Should appear your folders "Public" and "Private" here mentioned.
+//Should appear your folders "Public" and "Private" here mentioned.